Independence of premise: In intuitionistic logic

 The arithmetical example above provides what is called a weak counterexample.
 The existence claim ∃x (φ → θ) cannot be provable by intuitionistic means: Being able to inspect an x validating φ → θ would resolve the conjecture.

 For example, consider the following classical argument: Either the Goldbach conjecture has a proof or it does not.
-If it does not have a proof, then to assume it has a proof is absurd and anything follows - in particular, it follows that it has a proof.
+If it does not have a proof, then to assume it has a proof is absurd and anything follows—in particular, it follows that it has a proof.
 Hence, there is some natural number index x such that if one assumes the Goldbach conjecture has a proof, that x is an index of such a proof.

 The issue can also be approached using the BHK interpretation for intuitionistic proofs, which should be compared against the classical proof calculus.
 BHK says that a proof of φ → ∃x θ comprises a function that takes a proof of φ and returns a proof of ∃x θ.
 Here proofs themselves can act as input to functions and, when possible, may be used to construct an x.
 A proof of ∃x (φ → θ) must then demonstrate a particular x, together with a function that converts a proof of φ into a proof of θ in which x has that value.
-In the proof calculus - like in the weak counterexample - a suitable x can only be given using more input tied to amenable φ.
+In the proof calculus—like in the weak counterexample—a suitable x can only be given using more input tied to amenable φ.

 Indeed, using violating models, it has been established that the premise φ → ∃x θ does not suffice for a generic proof of existence as granted by the principle.

 Rules

-An implication is strengthened when the antecedent can be weakened.
-Of interest here are premises in the form of a negated statements, φ := ¬η.
+An implication is strengthened when the antecedent is weakened.
+Of interest here are premises in the form of a negated statement, φ := ¬η.

 It has been meta-theoretically established that if ¬η → ∃x θ has a proof in arithmetic, then ∃x (¬η → θ) has a proof as well.

 It is not known whether this also applies to familiar set theories.

 For existential-quantifier-free φ, theories over intuitionistic logic tend to be well behaved in regard to rules of this nature.